haptork/easyLambda/Readme.md

 ### Running

-After compiling the executable can be run standalone or with mpirun for parallelization.
+After compiling the executable can be run standalone or with mpirun for parallelism.
 - mpirun -n 4 path_to_exe args…
 or without mpi as simply,
 - path_to_exe args…